 Spider Monkeys eat fruit, leaves, and flowers but will also eat arachnids, insects, and eggs.
 They’re are native to South America, found in tropical rainforests.
 Spider Monkeys are hardly ever seen on the ground, spending most of their life in trees.

-Siberian chipmunks are native to Asia and Europe.
+Chipmunks are small ground squirrels found in many parts of the United States.
+You may have even seen one in your own yard!
 A chipmunk can expand its cheeks up to 3x its head.
 They use their cheek pouches to store food, to carry it back to their burrow.
 Chipmunk burrows consist of two parts, a sleeping den and the other is for giving birth.

 20. Sugar Glider